AASTU-Hackathon-2024/node_backend/README.md

 ## Overview
 This API provides endpoints for managing users, products, orders, in the e-commerce application.
 ## Getting Started
-Make sure to clone this repo or download the zip file and extract it in your preffered destination. and run the following commands in the directory:
+Make sure to clone this repo or download the zip file and extract it in your preffered destination.
+Navigate to the directory:
+#### Installing Dependencies
 ```bash
 npm install
 ```
+#### Start the application
 ```bash
 npm run server
 ```